What type of content do you primarily create?

 Working with social media management tools like Hootsuite or Later can also give you insight on the time of day when your content sees the highest engagement.

-5. Factor in time zones
+5. Consider different time zones

 6. Maintain a consistent posting schedule

 After gathering all that data, establish a consistent posting schedule.
-Why’s that so important?
+Why's that so important?
 Being consistent not only helps in maximizing engagement but it also lets your audience know when to expect new TikTok posts, which enhances your social media marketing efforts.
+The best times to post on TikTok for engagement are those when your specific audience has shown they're most active.

 TikTok for Business puts it like this: